cemysce/ytf/README.md

   writing, renaming, etc.) to tolerate unexpected failures and concurrency, and the relevant system calls for common OSes
 * using Python context managers for some of the above and for other things
-* using `ctypes` to directly call OS-specific system calls that Python does not otherwise provide wrappers for via its standard library
+* using `ctypes` module to directly call OS-specific system calls that Python does not otherwise provide wrappers for via its standard library
 * handling signals/events for Windows console programs that Python does not handle (like closing console window or typing Ctrl+Break while program is still running)